gitter-badger/autoloader/docs/contributing.md

     git checkout -b feature/fix-for-issue-301

-After making changes locally, run the following commands to stage, commit and push all changes up to the feature branch in your remote "origin" repository:
+After making changes locally, run the following commands to stage, commit and push all changes up to the feature branch in your remote "origin" repository.

     git add .
     git commit -m "<message>"